kav98/assignment-1-team-turing/README.md

 Without much math, it can be seen that the smaller the step size, the lower the difference in the results.
 For this particular application, the Euler algorithm yields close results to the Verlet algorithm, both because the step size is sufficiently small and because the motion is circular in the impacted directions (x-y plane).
 For more complicated (non-circular) paths with the acceleration impacted only by the position, the Euler algorithm would be less accurate.

 ## 3:
 A vector constitutes a vector is closed under addition and scalar multiplication.
-In our case VecR2 is an integer type which does constitutes a vector space because it is closed under addition and scalar multiplication.
+In our case VecR2 is an integer type which does not constitute a vector space because it is closed under addition but not under scalar multiplication.
 For the two vectors be closed under addition, its sum must be inside of the Vector space.
 Let u, v and z be integer type vectors in a 2D Vector Space (VecR2) Let x, y be the components of vector u and are integer type.